ROMA Hike: A Great Ridge Hike to See 3,000m Summits, Sea of Clouds, and Old Trees in Taiwan

 Note:

 Due to GPS accuracy setting, there may be some difference between my GPS tracking and the exact distance.
-Please check the infographic above for the more accurate data.
 For some unknown reasons, my Sunnto GPS watch failed to record this trail properly.
 Here's the GPX I use here.

 Based on my hike on December 8, 2019